It finally happened. You got a negative Google review. What can you do about it?

 Remember, the goals of responding to a negative review are to:

-- Help solve a problem a customer experienced while interacting with your business
+Help solve a problem a customer had while interacting with your business

 The #1 Mistake to Avoid

-Remember, a bad review isn’t a reason to bang your head against the wall.
+Remember, a negative Google review isn’t a reason to bang your head against the wall.
 Just make sure you respond quickly, professionally, and continue to ask your satisfied customers to leave you positive reviews.

 The more positive reviews you receive, the less noticeable any negative reviews will be!